biospi/seaMass/README.md

 The current reference for seaMass includes an R script and data for a fully reproducible case study:

-Alexander Phillips, Richard D. Unwin, Simon Hubbard & Andrew Dowsey, "Uncertainty aware protein-level quantification and differential expression analysis of proteomics data with seaMass", book chapter in: Statistical Methods for Proteomics, Methods in Molecular Biology, Springer (to appear).
-Preprint availble [*here*](https://research-information.bris.ac.uk/en/publications/uncertainty-aware-protein-level-quantification-and-differential-e).
+*Alexander Phillips, Richard D. Unwin, Simon Hubbard & Andrew Dowsey, "Uncertainty aware protein-level quantification and differential expression analysis of proteomics data with seaMass", book chapter in: Statistical Methods for Proteomics, Methods in Molecular Biology, Springer (to appear).
+Preprint availble [**here**](https://research-information.bris.ac.uk/en/publications/uncertainty-aware-protein-level-quantification-and-differential-e).*

+## Tools

 - **seaMass-Σ**: A Bayesian protein group-level quantification technique univerally supporting label-free, SILAC, iTraq/TMT and DIA data.
 Currently we support proteomics input from Waters Progenesis (label-free), SCIEX ProteinPilot (iTraQ), Thermo ProteomeDiscoverer (SILAC/TMT) and OpenSWATH (SWATH).
 Other packages supported on request (MaxQuant coming soon).
 The model provides automatic quality control by downweighting problematic samples and peptides/features, can scale to massive study sizes, and propagates quantification uncertainty downstream to the differential expression analysis stage.